ChiRP-Seq: Overview of method

 Tens of oligonucleotide probes are designed to be complementary to the RNA of interest.
 These oligos are labeled with biotin.
 Cells are cross-linked by UV or formalin and nuclei are isolated from these treated cells.
-The isolated nuclei were lysed and the released chromatin was fragmented by sonication to produce approximately 100-500 bp sized fragments.
-These chromatin fragments were hybridized to the biotinylated probe set.
+The isolated nuclei are lysed and the released chromatin is fragmented by sonication to produce approximately 100-500 bp sized fragments.
+These chromatin fragments are hybridized to the biotinylated probe set.
 Complexes containing biotin-probe + RNA of interest + DNA fragment are captured by magnetic beads labeled with streptavidin.

 DNA is isolated from an aliquot of the bound complex by treatment with RNAse (or proteinase followed by RNAse) to digest associated protein and RNA.
 RNA may also be isolated from an additional aliquot of the bound complex to detect other RNA molecules associated with the RNA of interest.
 The purified DNA is then used to prepare a sequencing library and the library is sequenced on a next generation DNA sequencing system.
 The sequencing reads are then mapped to the genome.
 A pile-up of reads at specific locations on the genome indicates that the RNA of interest had bound to that region of the genome.
 This helps delineate specific genomic regions that interact with RNA.
 For example, genomic targets of enhancer RNA which act at a distance from their site of synthesis can be easily evaluated by ChiRP-Seq.